-In the end, many aspects of Gandhi’s leadership are applicable to and useful in our own leadership practices and studies.
+In the end, many aspects of Gandhi’s leadership apply to and are useful in our own leadership practices and studies.
 As mentioned before, being willing to forge into uncharted territory is a great place to start.
 Doing so isn’t always popular.
 Innovative ideas and concepts are a must, but they must originate from somewhere, they must be laid out and sold by leadership, and everyone must pursue them together.

 Perhaps the key is belief.
 Nothing can truly happen without that.
 Of course, this could also mean accepting the ideas of a follower – if you truly believe in it.
 You do not have to have all the answers.
 What you need is belief.
 However, belief comes from a TRUE understanding of the goal or vision.
 For example, it might be hard to truly believe in (or be vested in) the Constitution if you have not read it.
 Sort of like how it might be hard to be a real Christian if you do not know the doctrine.

-Other great examples could be remaining dedicated to a resolution or solution no matter how long it takes or what kind of hardships one must endure.
-Of course, one could also argue that Gandhi’s life-long learning and improvement were vital in his success.
+Other great examples could be remaining dedicated to a resolution or solution, no matter how long it takes or what kind of hardships one must endure.
+Of course, one could also argue that Gandhi’s lifelong learning and improvement were vital to his success.
 He was always trying to improve himself, and this was admired by many.
 Looking at everyone as equals or listening to others are yet more great examples.
 Finally, simply being open-minded regarding the barriers we face and the solutions we could apply.
 With all this, if someone were to merely apply half of what has been covered and be only half as principled as Gandhi, you would still have a very effective leader on your hands.
 Perhaps his level of commitment alone is something to strive for.

-That being said, it should be recognized that in today’s world, there are aspects of Gandhi’s style that would not be workable other than in very limited contexts such as in religious settings.
+That being said, it should be recognized that in today’s world, there are aspects of Gandhi’s style that would not be workable other than in very limited contexts, such as in religious settings.
 A good example of this would be attempts at hunger strikes.
 In great part, this method works only if the opposing party cares.
-Another issue would be in that he dictated how and when people could communicate with him—for instance, Gandhi’s weekly day of silence (Biography, 2004).
+Another issue would be that he dictated how and when people could communicate with him—for instance, Gandhi’s weekly day of silence (Biography, 2004).
 One could only imagine what reaction the President might receive if he had a weekly day of silence where he was unable to speak.
-Most of the weaknesses come about or over Gandhi’s personal initiatives.
+Most of the weaknesses come about or from Gandhi’s personal initiatives.
 Not to say that constant refinement is not necessary for a leader, but I do not believe that in the Western philosophy, Corporate America, or government in general, such practices would be tolerated for long.

 Regardless, the study of Gandhi is important in many ways.
 To begin with, it illustrates the possibilities of willpower, intestinal fortitude, drive, and above all else, what can happen when you are truly committed to your goals.
-Additionally, it provides insight into the realm of what-if and it could be argued that the story of Gandhi could be a road map for those who find themselves to be timid or reserved – that perhaps one need not be an extrovert to change the world or even their surroundings.
+Additionally, it provides insight into the realm of what-if, and it could be argued that the story of Gandhi could be a road map for those who find themselves to be timid or reserved – that perhaps one need not be an extrovert to change the world or even their surroundings.